hmcts/opal-shared-infrastructure/README.md

 # Opal Shared Infrastructure
-This repository contains the shared common infrastructure components for Opal!
+This repository contains the shared common infrastructure components for Opal.